kschuler/ling104/index.md

 ## Getting help

-- **Comments on google docs & slides:** Each week you'll be given links to lecture slides, notes, and assignments (see Schedule).
+- **Comment on google docs & slides:** Each week you'll be given links to lecture slides, notes, and assignments (see [Schedule](#schedule)).
 One way to get help from instructors or classmates is to ask questions right on the documents.

 - **Piazza:** The best way to get help anytime is to ask a question on the [Piazza discussion board](https://piazza.com/upenn/fall2020/ling104).
 Instructors will typically respond to questions within 24 hours.